-The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding an average of 10 research collaboration grants each year over the next three years (30 grants total), to fund the development of new, collaborative, empirical research projects in the social sciences focused on the study of religions around the globe.
+The Global Religion Research Initiative (GRRI) of the Center for the Study of Religion and Society (CSRS) at the University of Notre Dame (IN, USA) will be awarding grants to 30 research teams to fund the development of new, collaborative, empirical research projects in the social sciences focused on the study of religions around the globe.
 The central purpose of this program is to foster new, potentially long-term, empirical research collaborations between social science scholars of religion in North America and those in countries beyond the North Atlantic world (i.e., not Canada, the U.S., and Western Europe).
 Each grant will provide up to $25,000 to be used by the research collaborators for transportation, lodging, communications, meeting expenses, data collection and analysis, the purchase of research materials, and other collaborative research costs.
 Grant money may not be used for researchers’ salaries, stipends, or teaching reduction.
-Ten fellowships will be awarded each year on average over the next three academic years (2017-2018, 2018-2019, and 2019-2020).
+The next round of applications is for the 2020-2021 academic year.
 The Global Religion Research Initiative is funded by the Templeton Religion Trust of Nassau, Bahamas.

 These international collaboration research grants intend to foster new collaborative ties between social science scholars in different countries — specifically, those in North America and their partners beyond the North Atlantic world (i.e., Canada, the U.S., and Western Europe) — for the purpose of conducting collaborative, empirical, social science research on important topics that centrally involve religions around the globe.
 (For similar but non-collaborative grants, see the Project Launch program.)
 By providing start-up funding for scholars to explore and launch new, collaborative research projects on global religions, this program seeks to connect scholars in North America with working partnerships elsewhere in the world, to expand the horizons of North American scholarly researchers and empirical research on religion, and to foster new streams of knowledge and publications on religions around the globe.
 These grants also intend to position partnered researchers to apply together successfully for larger, full-project research grants to fund the conducting and completion of the projects that these start-up grants seek to launch.